Puthagam: Cast

+Production

 Filming

-Filming of the movie started in April, incidentally the first shot was directed by P. Vasu.
-The movie comprises five sound tracks out of which three were canned in Bangkok and Pattaya.
-The shooting of the movie was completed and Puthagam hit the theatres worldwide.
+Filming of the film started in April, incidentally the first shot was directed by P. Vasu.
+The film comprises five sound tracks out of which three were canned in Bangkok and Pattaya.

 Soundtrack

 The soundtrack is composed by James Vasanthan, who is Vijay's friend and also a television anchor earlier.
 Audio was rumoured to be launched on 27 Oct but got launched on 12 Nov 2012 at the Hotel Hyatt, Chennai.
 Actors Jagapathi Babu, Arya, P. Vasu, Shanthanu Bhagyaraj, Parthiban, Suhasini, Rahika, Kuyil; music directors James Vasanthan and Vijay Antony; and lyricists Na.
 Muthukumar and Madhan Karky were among those at the event.

 Unfortunately, the soundtrack was not promoted well in radio stations which led James to show his anger on social-blogging site: "Don't know why FM stations show discrimination towards composers.
 The recently-released Puthagam of mine is not even played once in few FMs".